Learn more about our Advisors.

 As a passionate and certified Special Educator, Jeremy Ault believes that all students have a right to an empowering and accessible education–one that promotes democracy, agency, and justice.
 He believes that all students have a right to pursue their passions and dreams.
 He believes in the power of diverse learners to change local and global communities.

 Jeremy holds a Master’s of Special Education from Cardinal Stritch University, and a Master’s in Global History with concentrations in African, Islamicate, and Chinese History from Marquette University.
+He also holds his SPED Director and Pupil Services License.
 He is a former recipient of the Trinity Fellowship (Marquette).
-Jeremy brings 13 years of teaching experience to Escuela Verde in both traditional and non-traditional settings.
+Jeremy brings 15 years of teaching experience to Escuela Verde in both traditional and non-traditional settings.
 He has taught in Ohio, Pennsylvania, the Czech Republic, and Nigeria.
-Most recently, Jeremy served as a K4-2nd grade special education teacher in Milwaukee’s Layton Park neighborhood.
 His interests include multicultural special education, reading instruction, curriculum modification, and project-based learning.

-Prior to becoming a special education teacher, Jeremy was the Executive Director of a humanitarian aid and development organization.
-He serves on the board of Friends of Africa Wisconsin and is a community adviser to the Africana Studies Program at Marquette University.
+He serves on the board of Wisconsin’s Chapter of the Council for Exceptional Children.
+He is also an adjunct instructor at Carthage College in the Department of Education.
+He is a member of Friends of Africa Wisconsin and is a community adviser to the Africana Studies Program at Marquette University.
 He proudly speaks his heritage language (Czech/Slovak).
 He enjoys spending time with his wife Jamie and their two daughters Ada and Madeline.
-In his free time, he bikes, hikes, and plays music.
-He loves Flying Nun Records, birds, the Pittsburgh Pirates, and the Appalachian Mountains, where he was born and raised.
+In his free time, he rock climbs, bikes, hikes, and plays music.
+He loves Flying Nun Records, birds, Pittsburgh sports, and the Appalachian Mountains, where he was born and raised.

 Advisor